kristiduro31/Embedded-Systems-Project/README.md

 ![TinyBERT Transformer Architecture](images/bert.png)

-Architecture: A compressed Transformer model relying heavily on Dense Matrix Multiplications (MatMul) for attention mechanisms.
-Observed Result: Success (~18,000+ Vector Instructions).
+**Architecture**: A compressed Transformer model relying heavily on Dense Matrix Multiplications (MatMul) for attention mechanisms.

+**Observed Result**: Success (~18,000+ Vector Instructions).

 This model serves as our "Positive Control."
 The dense MatMul operations map perfectly to the RISC-V Vector extension.
 Technical Note: A custom script is used below to handle the 3-input requirement (input IDs, masks, token types) and strictly append the results to results.csv.

 ```bash
 cat << 'EOF' > run_tinybert_full.sh